E-file and E-pay Mandate FAQs

-Assembly Bill (AB) 1245 requires all employers to electronically submit employment tax returns, wage reports, and payroll tax deposits to the Employment Development Department (EDD).
-Depending on the number of employees, the requirement is phased in beginning:
+The E-file and E-pay Mandate for Employers – Assembly Bill (AB) 1245 requires all employers to electronically submit their employment tax returns, wage reports, and payroll tax deposits to us.
+You can use e-Services for Business to comply with the e-file and e-pay mandate.

-The e-file and e-pay mandate requires the following returns, reports, and payments to be electronically submitted:
+The e-file and e-pay mandate requires you to electronically submit the following returns, reports, and payments:

 - DE 9 – Quarterly Contribution Return and Report of Wages

 - DE 9C – Quarterly Contribution Return and Report of Wages (Continuation)

 - DE 3BHW – Employer of Household Worker(s) Quarterly Report of Wages and Withholdings

 - DE 3HW – Employer of Household Worker(s) Annual Payroll Tax Return